greg-md/node-skeleton/README.md

 # Build & Deploy

-You can build & deploy to local minikube or to AWS EKS using Kubernetes.
+You can build & deploy out of the box to local minikube or to AWS EKS using Kubernetes.

 ## Pre Requirements